tfkhim/workshop-react-testing/README.md

     npm run test:watch

-The test runner will then re-run the test cases if a source or test files changes.
+The test runner will then re-run the test cases if a source or test file changes.

 # Slides